 For more infomation on setting up your equipment please see Section 2 of The Candidate User Guide.

 Taking the exam

 Before you start your exam, you will be required to complete a number of checks including an ID and environment check.
-These will normally be completed within 10 minutes, if this runs over into your exam time please be assured that your exam timer will only start once you have started your exam.
+These will normally be completed within 10 minutes, please be assured that your exam timer will only start once you have started your exam.
 Your proctor will guide you through this process.